ryuzaki0098/dotfiles/vim-config/README.md

 # dotfiles

-for plugings
-  type " :PlugInstall " in vim command mode
+Using vim-plug as a plugin manager
-    to install Plugins
+For install pluging

-for Coc installs

-   type " :CocInstall {package name} " in vim command mode
+ Type ":PlugInstall" in command mode in nvim

+using coc plugin for auto-completion and code-definition

+Installing lsp using

+   :Cocinstall <package name>

-   using Tabnine for code completion
+Using "tabnine" for code generation can use "Kite"